symfony/symfony-docs/create_framework/01-introduction.rst

 any type of frameworks, not just the ones that follow the MVC architecture.
 Anyway, if you have a look at the MVC semantics, this book is about how to create the Controller part of a framework.
-For the Model and the View, it really depends on your personal taste and I will let you use any existing third-party libraries (Doctrine, Propel, or plain-old PDO for the Model; PHP or Twig for the View).
+For the Model and the View, it really depends on your personal taste and you can use any existing third-party libraries (Doctrine, Propel, or plain-old PDO for the Model; PHP or Twig for the View).

 When creating a framework, following the MVC pattern is not the right goal.
-The main goal should be the **Separation of Concerns**; I actually think that this is the only design pattern that you should really care about.
+The main goal should be the **Separation of Concerns**; this is probably the only design pattern that you should really care about.
 The fundamental principles of the Symfony2 Components are focused on the HTTP specification.
 As such, the frameworks that we are going to create should be more accurately labelled as HTTP frameworks or Request/Response frameworks.

 Before we start
 ---------------